dhslab/dhslab/_pages/dhsbio.md

   and application of methods to sequence and analyze large regions of the human genome and included one of the first uses of hybridization-capture to identify disease-causing mutations in the human genome.
-After completing is MD and PhD, David and his family moved to St. Louis for residency training in Clinical Pathology and a fellowship in Molecular Genetic Pathology at Washington University/Barnes-Jewish Hospital in St. Louis, Missouri, during
+After completing his MD and PhD, David and his family moved to St. Louis for residency training in Clinical Pathology and a fellowship in Molecular Genetic Pathology at Washington University/Barnes-Jewish Hospital in St. Louis, Missouri, during